Gurukula: History

+Ancient times

 The gurukula system of education has been in existence since ancient times.
 The Upanishads (1000-800 BCE) mention multiple gurukulas, including that of guru Drona at Gurgaon.
 The Bhrigu Valli (a discourse on the Brahman) is said to have taken place in Guru Varuni's gurukula.
 The vedic school of thought prescribes the Upanayana (sacred rite of passage) to all individuals before the age of 8 at least by 12.
-From initiation until the age of 25 all individuals are prescribed to be students and to remain unmarried, a celibate.
+From initiation until the age of 25 all individuals are prescribed to be students and to remain unmarried, a celibates.